- Built: 1887

 In 2004 the Fibresand and turf tracks were replaced by the current Polytrack surface.
 The course is an oval of just over 1m in circumference with tight left-handed turns and a short run in.
 The course also has additional chutes for 6f and 7f races.

 A new Tapeta surface was installed in August 2014.
-This is the first Tapeta racing surface in Europe and its introduction has been widely praised by trainers and jockeys who report it to be a safe and fair surface for horses.
+At the time, this was the first Tapeta racing surface in Europe and its introduction has been widely praised by trainers and jockeys who report it to be a safe and fair surface for horses.
+Such was the success at Wolverhampton that Tapeta was chosen for Newcastle’s new all-weather surface which opened in 2016.

 Tapeta uses a selection of specifically blended fibres, waxes, PVC and sand to a depth of up to seven inches.
 The first Tapeta surface was pioneered by Michael Dickinson and his wife Joan Wakefield over fifteen years ago.
 Four other racecourses use Tapeta: Newcastle in the UK, Golden Gate Fields and Presque Isle Downs in the USA and Tapeta Park in Tasmania.